rayjames/d7_template/README.txt

 4. Navigate to this custom folder in git.

-5. in git, issue the pull command - git pull
+5. in git, issue the pull command - git clone https://github.com/rayjames/d7_template.git

+Optional - If you are not a contributor and want to add or make changes to be contributed back, please fork this repository in order to make those changes.